Following

 “We return now to our informational segment with Dan Splainsworthy, our resident expert on CURSE and its history.
 When we left off, we had just finished discussing CURSE’s origins.
 We continue now by taking a closer look at CURSE’s best-known employees and representatives, who are tasked with carrying out its mission: the Peacekeepers.
 Dan?”

 “Thank you, Clarence.
 Yes, the Peacekeepers — in many ways, they are not so different from Challengers, and one might even say Peacekeepers are the spiritual successor of the Challenger concept.
 Peacekeepers are, like Challengers, extremely skilled or talented operatives whose combat prowess is usually rivaled only by elite soldiers in other militaries or organizations.
 Typically they possess an edge of some sort, whether it is arcane, technological, or biological in nature; they typically operate in teams, or as leaders over rank-and-file CURSE operatives.
-And like Challengers, they are usually given callsigns or codenames that set them apart from normal operatives; and in many instances, they enjoy celebrity or idol status with the galactic public, in much the same way the Challengers did.”
+Like Challengers, they are usually given callsigns or codenames that set them apart from normal operatives; and in many instances, they enjoy celebrity or idol status with the galactic public, in much the same way the Challengers did.”

 “So what I’m hearing is that they’re basically Challengers with a different name.”